lkpanganiban/getting-started-with-geospatial-apps/case2-opensearch-leaflet/README.md

 ## Activities

-- Learn how elements are being added to the map
+- Learn how elements are being added to the map using leaflet
 - Learn how to query data from an endpoint